 - providing a competitive remuneration proposition to attract, motivate and retain the highest quality individuals within a framework of ethical standards of behaviour.

 The ‘at risk’ component of total remuneration is paid by way of performance rights.
 Details of performance rights issued to the executive management team individually and all staff generally, can be found in each year’s Annual Report.

 A copy of the Performance Rights Plan can be downloaded by clicking here.

-GDI Funds Management Limited will acknowledge a complaint, investigate it and decide what action needs to be taken.
-GDI Funds Management Limited will notify a complainant of its decision together with any remedies that are available under the GDI Property Trust Constitution or other avenues of appeal.
+GDI Funds Management Limited will acknowledge a complaint (within 24 hours of receipt), investigate it and decide what action needs to be taken.
+GDI Funds Management Limited will notify a complainant of its decision together with any remedies that are available under the GDI constitutions or otherwise and any other avenues of appeal (within 30 days).

-If you have a complaint in relation to GDI Property Trust, please contact the company secretary of GDI Funds Management Limited at Level 23, 56 Pitt Street, Sydney NSW 2000 or write to GDI Funds Management Limited at the contact details shown in the Corporate Directory.
-GDI Funds Management Limited will ensure that the complaint receives proper consideration and communicate with the complainant as soon as possible (and in any event, within 45 days after receipt of the complaint).
+If you have a complaint in relation to GDI, please contact the company secretary of GDI Funds Management Limited at Level 23, 56 Pitt Street, Sydney NSW 2000 or write to GDI Funds Management Limited at the contact details shown in the Corporate Directory.
+GDI Funds Management Limited will ensure that the complaint receives proper consideration and communicate with the complainant as soon as possible (and in any event, within 30 days after receipt of the complaint).

 If an issue has not been resolved to your satisfaction, you can lodge a complaint with the Australian Financial Complaints Authority, or AFCA.
 AFCA provides fair and independent financial services complaint resolution that is free to consumers.